 Vietnamese recipes have all the goodness you never knew you needed.
 They contain great harmony in flavors, creating versatile yet balanced dishes you will want to eat time after time.
 Your dinner nights will never be boring again as long as these dishes are included.

-Simple and fresh ingredients play an important role in Vietnamese cuisine.
-Through the use of subtle spices and aromatic herbs, they become distinctively good while being healthy at the same time.
-Find out all about how you can bring that authenticity into your meals with this list.
+Simple and fresh ingredients play an important role in authentic Vietnamese cuisine.
+The subtle spices and aromatic herbs are distinctively good while being healthy at the same time.
+Find out how you can bring that authenticity into your meals with this list.

 28 Vietnamese Recipes To Make Your Meals More Diverse

 Vietnamese cuisine is incredibly diverse and fascinating, with so many dishes being made in unique ways.
 This list puts them into five categories: Cakes & Sandwiches, Rolls, Noodles, Salads, and Fried Dishes.

 - Banh Mi (Vietnamese Sandwich)